Sketch Beautification: Learning Part Beautification and Structure Refinement for Sketches of Man-made Objects: Experiment

 where $N_p$ is the {number} of parts $P$ in a sketch, $M_p^a$ and $M_p^{GT}$ are the part-level bounding boxes of the assembled sketches and ground-truth sketches, respectively.
 We also calculate the Chamfer Distance-L2 (CD) and Earth Mover’s Distance (EMD) between the assembled and ground-truth sketches to further verify the performance of the ablated sketch assembly models.
 Table \ref{table:tabablation_loss} {reports} the mean values of the above metrics.
 We also show the performance of different components in the sketch assembly task qualitatively in Figure \ref{fig:fig_ablation_study}.

 In our experiments, we found that only utilizing the sketch loss cannot supervise the learning process of spatial transformations of sparse sketches.
 Due to limited valid pixels in sketches, the network tends to shift its focus from sketched pixels to the background pixels during the training process, even under the L1 loss of the input and output sketches.
 With {the number of} training epochs increasing, the model degrades rapidly and ignores the sketched pixels until the part sketches are rescaled to none.
 Hence, the mean IOU value of 'skloss only' model in Table \ref{table:tabablation_loss} is $0$.
 The other two metrics also show the failure of training on sketch input {with} the sketch loss {only}.
 This can be further witnessed in Figure \ref{fig:fig_ablation_study} (b).

 Note that we {screen-captured} this subfigure of ``skloss only'' at the very beginning of {training} since the part sketches {would} disappear soon after several further epochs.
 Along with the degradation of ``skloss only'' model, we observed a significant increment in the parameters of the learned transformation matrices.
-We further designed and added the regularization loss to punish this huge vibration of the learned transformation matrices.
-However, although the input part sketches are no longer shrunk to nothing by impelling the additional regularization loss over the learned transformation matrices, the network still failed to learn meaningful spatial transformations (just random translation or scaling under the constraint of the regularization loss), as shown in Figure \ref{fig:fig_ablation_study} (c).
+We further designed and added the regularization loss to penalize this huge {oscillation} of the learned transformation matrices.
+However, although the input part sketches would no longer shrink to nothing by {applying} the additional regularization loss {to} the learned transformation matrices, the network still failed to learn meaningful spatial transformations (just random translation or scaling under the constraint of the regularization loss), as shown in Figure \ref{fig:fig_ablation_study} (c).
 Only by introducing the bounding box input and the corresponding bounding box loss, the networks were able to learn the spatial transformation of sparse sketches stably and effectively (see the inputs containing 'bb' and the losses with 'bbloss' in Table \ref{table:tabablation_loss} and Figure \ref{fig:fig_ablation_study} (d-f)).
 With the combination of the sketch loss, the bounding box loss, and the regularization loss, the network achieved the best performance, as shown in Table \ref{table:tabablation_loss} quantitatively and Figure \ref{fig:fig_ablation_study} (f) qualitatively.
+These results further confirm the necessity and importance of our design choices for the structure beautification module.